 On March 18, 2021, the U.S. House of Representatives reintroduced the Secure and Fair Enforcement Banking Act (commonly known as the "SAFE Banking Act") which had previously passed in the House in 2019 and which aims to provide safe harbor and guidance to financial institutions that work with legal U.S. cannabis businesses.
 On March 23, 2021, the bill was reintroduced in the Senate as well.
 On April 19, 2021 the House passed the SAFE Banking Act by a vote of 321-101.
 In an attempt to help get the SAFE Banking Act passed in the Senate, Representative Ed Perlmutter proposed that it be included as an amendment to the National Defense Authorization Act (the "NDAA").
 The Act was added to the NDAA by a voice vote on September 21, 2021, and the NDAA passed the House in a 316-113 vote on September 23, 2021.
-Despite its continued success in the House, the Act was removed from the version of the NDAA passed by the Senate on December 7, 2021.
-To date, the SAFE Banking Act has passed the U.S. House six times, most recently on February 4, 2022 as an amendment to the America COMPETES Act.
+The bill now moves to the Senate for consideration.
 There is no guarantee the SAFE Banking Act will become law in its current form, if at all.